 An investigation by the BBC’s You and Yours programme found that Mr Hall’s driving licence had been used to set up a bank account in his name to receive the proceeds of the house sale.
 The new owner purchased the property for £131,000 and now legally own it.

-Mr Minh To, of Stockport, had paid off his mortgage so when he saw his five-bedroom home advertised on Rightmove he was rightly concerned.
-Without Mr To’s knowledge, the deeds to his house had been transferred into another name and the property was due to be auctioned in three days.
+Back in 2017, Mr Minh To of Stockport was concerned when he saw his five-bedroom home advertised on Rightmove.
+Without his knowledge, the deeds to his house had been transferred into another name and the property was due to be auctioned in three days.

 The fraudsters who stole Mr To’s post and forged his signature for the auction documents were eventually jailed but it was found that they had previously targeted couples in Bolton and Salford, where they had succeeded in defrauding their victims of £300,000 and £90,000.

 The two men, Saeed Ghani of Prestwich and Atif Mahmood of Gorton, admitted conspiracy to defraud, and were sentenced to jail for seven years and six months and two years and nine months respectively.